-He calls her 'Alice of Sandwich' however.
+7 He calls her 'Alice of Sandwich' however.

-The expulsion of the jewish community from england in 1290 105 because the king has assigned John of Cobham and William of Carleton as his justices for their trial and they are in the Tower of London.
+because the king has assigned John of Cobham and William of Carleton as his justices for their trial and they are in the Tower of London.
 No such commission is enrolled on the Patent Rolls but there are two commissions there for the trial of Josce of Newbury and Isaac of Poulet (of Pawlett) for counterfeiting the seals of the Abbot of Reading and sealing false writings with Jews for large sums of money and other felonies.
 One was indeed issued to John of Cobham (a baron of the exchequer) but his fellow-justice on this commission was not Carleton but Ralph of Sandwich, the constable of the Tower of London.
-It seems to have been issued sometime between 21 June and 8 July 1290.
-This commission issued to Ralph of Sandwich, Gregory of Rokesley and the (unnamed) justices of the Jews (William of Carleton and Peter of Leicester).
-This commission included Carleton but not Cobham.
+It seems to have been issued sometime between 21 June and 8 July 1290.8 This commission seems later (between 16 and 20 July) to have been superseded by another commission issued to Ralph of Sandwich, Gregory of Rokesley and the (unnamed) justices of the Jews (William of Carleton and Peter of Leicester).9 This commission included Carleton but not Cobham.